byte-physics/igortest/docu/sphinx/source/advanced.rst

 Multi Data Test Cases
 ---------------------

 Often the same test should be run multiple times with different sets of data.
-The unit-testing framework offers direct support for such tests.
+The universal testing framework offers direct support for such tests.
 Test cases that are run with multiple data take one optional argument.
 To the test case a data generator function is attributed that returns a wave.
 For each element of that wave the test case is run.
 This sketches a simple multi data test case:

 .. code-block:: igor